Charlie Kerr (cricketer)

-Allen Charles Kerr (13 June 1906 - 28 November 1985) was a New Zealand cricketer.
-He played fourteen first-class matches for Auckland between 1941 and 1946.
+Allen Charles Kerr (13 June 1906 – 28 November 1985) was a New Zealand cricketer.
+He played 14 first-class matches for Auckland and other teams in New Zealand between 1941 and 1946.
 He also played for Green Lane.
 He was an all-rounder.

-Kerr was the son of Auckland cricketer Alec Kerr and was born at Auckland in 1906.
-He scored a century on debut for Auckland.
+Kerr was the son of Auckland cricketer Alec Kerr and was born at Mudgee, New South Wales, in 1906.
+He scored a century on his first-class debut for Auckland against Wellington in February 1942 as well as taking five wickets in the match.
+Against Wellington in February 1945 he took 5 for 55 and 4 for 37 with his off-spin.

 Following his death in 1985 an obituary was published in the 1986 edition of the New Zealand Cricket Almanack and the main stand at the Auckland Domain ground was named in his honour.